Kevin Asano

 2nd Degree Black Belt

-Victor Huynh grew up in Hawaii but began his judo career in 2008 at the age of 24 with Sensei Noriaki Bunasawa at Bunasawa Kai Judo in Costa Mesa, California.
+Russell Ogata grew up on the Big Island but began his judo career in 2008 at the age of 24 with Sensei Tsuruo Fukushima at Leeward Judo Club in Pearl City, Hawaii.

 He won the 2011 US Senior National Championships in the -100kg division, and was ranked number one in the US between 2011 and 2012.
 Victor has equal passion for kata as well as competition, and his favorite throws are seoi-nage and uchimata.